nosarthur/qc101/index.rst

-Fortunately, as long as we do not worry about hardware implementations (superconducting circuits, quantum optics, nuclear magnetic resonance, etc), not much physics background is needed.
+Fortunately, as long as we do not worry about hardware implementations (superconducting circuits, quantum optics, nuclear magnetic resonance, etc), not much physics background is needed to get some sense of quantum computing.
+The same thing is true for classical computing.
+In fact, most computer scientists and programmers are not familiar with transistors, the basic building block of classical bit.

 However, the reader is assumed to be familiar with